krmiller678/VacationWeatherPlanner/README.md

 # Option 1: Clone Repository
-1. Go into terminal and type cd desktop
+1. Go into terminal and cd to your desired location
 2. Then type git clone https://github.com/krmiller678/VacationWeatherPlanner
 3. Open the newly created project in Your Preferred IDE:
    CLion: Open the project folder.